Anaero-Technology/Chimera-Internal/README.md

 Finally under 'Tools' make sure that 'USB CDC on Boot' is enabled.
 Then press the upload button (or ctrl+u) and wait for the code to be transferred.
 It is normal to receive an error at the end which says 'no_reset'.

-Then unplug the device fully to allow it to restart, then attempt to connect with the python interface.
+Then unplug the device fully to allow it to restart, then attempt to connect with the Python interface.